“Don’t judge yourself by what others did to you.”

 Surviving narcissistic abuse is a process.
 It feels as if your abuser stripped away all of your confidence, self-esteem, joy, hope, and trust in other people.
 During my own recovery, my therapist told me that those things weren’t really taken away.
 They were buried underneath the mental abuse.
 Those positive feelings we once had about ourselves are like diamonds buried deep within the earth’s mantle, waiting to be unearthed again.
 She was right.
 We don’t have to start from square one and relearn love, trust, hope, etc. We have to uncover them.

-With all of that being said, you will need to process your grief until you feel yourself again.
+With all of that being said, you will need to process your grief.
 These steps include:

-- Finding a good therapist who specializes in emotional abuse.
+- Finding a good therapist who specializes in emotional abuse and/or trauma.
 If you don’t have insurance, contact your local Domestic Violence center.
 They offer fabulous resources such as reduced or free therapy and support groups.

 - Making sure you vent to people who have been through the same ordeal because they are the only ones who can understand and provide the proper support.
 One of the worst mistakes one can make in recovery is assuming that everyone will understand, and then being met with damaging responses such as, “If he was so bad, why did you stay with him so long?”, “Just get over it”, and the like.
-Quite frankly people who haven’t been abused will tire of hearing your stories and likely won’t be able to help.
+Quite frankly people who haven’t been abused won’t be able to help.
 Save your energy for people who will.

 - Educating yourself about your disordered ex-partner.
 This helps you understand that the way they behaved has nothing to do with you and everything to do with them.
 It also helps you discover that the hurtful, evil things they said weren’t true, but a product of projection and emotional manipulation.
-But beware, don’t linger on this step too long because it can cause triggering and PTSD symptoms if left unchecked.
+However, be careful not to spend too much time on forums.
+Doing so can cause you to feel worse, if not moderated.